Coeurage Theatre Company exists to make impassioned theatre accessible for all audiences through

 Who else does PWYW?

 As far as we know, Coeurage Theatre Company is the only performing arts group in Los Angeles to work with an exclusively PWYW model, and one of very few organizations in the country successfully operating on such a model.
 Other notable PWYW products and companies:

-- 2007: Radiohead releases a PWYW digital download of their album "In Rainbows".
+- 2007: Radiohead released a PWYW digital download of their album "In Rainbows".

-- 2008: Available Light Theatre in Columbus, OH switches to an exclusively PWYW model.
+- 2008: Available Light Theatre in Columbus, OH switched to an exclusively PWYW model.

-- 2010: Panera Bread begins experimenting with PWYW in several cities across the country.
+- 2010: Panera Bread began experimenting with PWYW in several cities across the country.

-- 2010: The Humble Bundle, an online distirbutor offering bundled indie games at PWYW prices, is founded.
+- 2010: The Humble Bundle, an website selling indie games with a PWYW pricing system, was founded.